karpanai/karpanai-web/data/blog/2006/05/03/rings-and-rolexes.md

 ---
 A young man wearing a shirt that requests people to consume him walks up real close to me, and smiles.
 I smileback.
 “DVD, boss?” he asks.
 “I got all good movies.”

 What followed was chaos.
 Before I could answer, he walks up sneakily behind another person who is not wearing a shirt – his friend, I would learn later.
-Eat Me then loudly screams into the shirtless guy’s ear, scaring shirtless out of his wits.
+Eat Me then loudly screams into the shirtless guy's ear, scaring shirtless out of his wits.
 Shirtless turns around and angrily shoves Eat-Me, who staggers back into the waiting arms of an old Englishman who lets out a startled scream himself and then recovers enough to say “Wot?”

 Eat-Me grins insolently, puts his arm around Englishman and asks him, “You want DVDs?”

-“No, and don’t touch me.
-I don’t want to be touched.”
+“No, and don't touch me.
+I don't want to be touched.”

 EatMe finds this hilarious, so he laughs very loudly and punches me on the stomach.

-“Don’t touch me, ha-ha-ha, Don’t touch me.
+“Don't touch me, ha-ha-ha, Don't touch me.
 You want DVD boss?”

 “I would love to, but that Rolex burnt a big hole in my pocket.”
 Proud grin accompanies bad joke.
 Eat-me looks bemused and then leaves.